larpchronicles/rules/previous-versions/chronicles-rulebook_2.6.0.md

 ---
 ### Cloth

-Thick, quilted layers designed to blunt the worst of an adversary’s blow and prevent immediately fatal strikes.
+Thick, quilted layers designed to blunt the worst of an adversary's blow and prevent immediately fatal strikes.
 **Required** A three-layer, quilted fabric.

 | **Cloth Coverage** | **Armor Points** |